Locally induced Gaussian processes for large-scale simulation experiments: Refinements to neighborhood composition

 Section \ref{sec:illust} offered comparison between run time and predictive accuracy for LIGP, using wIMSE to build unique inducing point designs, to that of LAGP on a slice of Herbie's tooth.
 Now consider new template comparators: hyperrectangular SFD, LIGP (cHR), and $\Phi^{-1}$-scaled SFD, LIGP (qNorm).
 While it took 3.32 seconds on average to build wIMSE-based designs, scaling an SFD to circumscribe the neighborhood (cHR) or applying $\Phi^{-1}$ (qNorm) only takes 0.01 seconds on average.
 Both of these SFD template schemes produce an RMSE that is essentially the same ($1.8\times10^{-4}$) as applying the wIMSE template scheme.

-The borehole problem uses larger $(m,n) = (80,150)$ settings due to the higher input dimension, and as a consequence of the study coming momentarily in Section \ref{sec:nsize}.
+The borehole problem uses larger $(m,n) = (80,150)$ settings due to the higher input dimension (see Appendix \ref{app:nsize} for a discussion).
 It takes 141 seconds to build a wIMSE-based inducing point template of size $m$, while it only takes 0.034 seconds to build a SFD-scaled template.
-SFD and wIMSE templates produce LIGPs with similar RMSEs, which we discuss in detail in Section \ref{sec:borehole}.
+SFD and wIMSE templates produce LIGPs with similar RMSEs, discussed in Section \ref{sec:borehole}.